Borovets: Lifts

 The lift infrastructure of the resort is very well developed by drag lifts, baby tows, seat chain lifts, plus a gondola lift.
 1 six-seat Gondola lift, 2 High Speed Quad Chair lifts, 1 Fixed Grip Quad Chair lift, 10 Surface ski lifts and 9 tow lifts.
 As for the 6-person gondola lift, it takes you to the Yastrebets peak on 2363 m above sea level.
 The difference in altitude is approx. 1046 m and length of route is 4827 m.
 The gondola lift has a capacity of 1200 persons per hour.
 The journey takes around 20 minutes.
 The total capacity of all tow lifts of Borovets is 8150 persons per hour.

-A 200-meter carpet lift takes the skiers from ski centre Markudjik to the upper station of the gondola lift "Yastrebetz"; and the widened 10 km long Musala Pathway provides an easy way to return to the resort.
+A 200-meter carpet lift takes the skiers from ski center Markudjik to the upper station of the gondola lift "Yastrebetz"; and the widened 10 km long Musala Pathway provides an easy way to return to the resort.

 Night skiing

 For night skiing there is a different lift pass that has to be bought separately at the kiosks on the pistes.
-It is valid from 6 pm till 9.30 pm.